Skip to content

 1. Use the updater() method to initialize the object with all necessary attributes for updating it(../advanced-examples/update.md#build-minimal-object-needed).
 (Removing the tags is still an update to the asset, we are not deleting the asset itself.)

-2. Call the save() method to actually update the asset, using true as the first argument to overwrite tags.
+2. Call the save() method to actually update the asset, using true as the second argument to overwrite tags.
 Since we have not provided any tags in our object, this will replace the existing tags on the asset with no tags.
 (In other words, it will remove all tags from the asset.)
+Because this operation will persist the asset in Atlan, you must provide it an AtlanClient through which to connect to the tenant.

 3. The response will include that single asset that was updated (again, removing tags is an update to the asset — we are not deleting the asset itself).